lokesh/bitsweeper/README.md

 - [ ] Reduce sound file size.
 Convert to mp3?

 ## Bugs
+- [ ] Random block sprites get set on clicking smiley and then again on first press
-- [x] Switching tabs on mobile and returning to game disables further sound playing.
+- [] Switching tabs on mobile and returning to game disables further sound playing.
 Or putting phone on sleep.
-Do I need to re-import sound files?
+Do I need to re-import sound files? see examples on howlerjs site which work properly.

 ## Project setup